vuetifyjs/vuetify/packages/docs/src/pages/en/introduction/why-vuetify.md

 ## Design specification

 Vuetify is developed exactly according to [Material Design specification](https://material.io/guidelines/).
 Every component is hand crafted to bring you the best possible UI tools to your next great app.
 The development doesn't stop at the core components outlined in Google's spec.
-Through the support of community members and our [sponsors](/overview/sponsors-and-backers), we have added over 15 new components including [calendars](/components/calendars/), [color pickers](/components/color-pickers/), [treeview](/components/treeview/) and many more.
+Through the support of community members and our [sponsors](/about/sponsors-and-backers), we have added over 15 new components including [calendars](/components/calendars/), [color pickers](/components/color-pickers/), [treeview](/components/treeview/) and many more.

 ## Developer support

 Developing with Vuetify means you will never be alone.
 Get help immediately from the development team and other community members in the official [Discord server](https://community.vuetifyjs.com/).
 Get the opportunity to speak with talented individuals from around the globe that want to help you succeed in your efforts.
 Need help and want to support the project?
-Become a [Github sponsor](https://github.com/sponsors/johnleider/) and get access to private support channels or [schedule time](/professional-support/consulting/) with author.
+Become a [Github sponsor](https://github.com/sponsors/johnleider/) and get access to private support channels or [schedule time](/introduction/consulting/) with the team.

 ## Comparison to other Frameworks